 And number 10, they're ignoring the youth votes.

-All kinds of upset and dissatisfaction on the Democrat side that you're not hearing about.
+So my point in all this is that there is all kinds of friction and all kinds of upset and dissatisfaction on the Democrat side that you're not hearing about.

 And a lot of people on that side are afraid it's going to manifest itself at the worst possible time.

-Now, here's Bernie Sanders this morning in Brooklyn, a bunch of union people, a bunch of people are picketing outside of Horizon office in Brooklyn.
+A bunch of union people, a bunch of people are picketing outside of Verizon office in Brooklyn.

 Bernie showed up.

-They want to outsource decent paying jobs.
+They want to outsource decent-paying jobs.

 This is just another major American corporation trying to destroy the lives of working Americans.

-Yes, that's share that.
+Yes, cheer that.

 That's absolute insanity.